annas-abuhassan/NC-News-BE/README.md

 The aim of this project was to create a RESTful API using express, which is able to serve data from a mongoDB database.

-A live version of this app has can be found [here](https://nc-news-aah.herokuapp.com/api)
+A live version of this app has can be found [here](https://nc-news-aah.herokuapp.com)

 ## Getting Started

 ### Prerequisites

-You will need at least Node v8 point something and Mongo something version.
+You will need at least Node 8.12.0 and MongoDB 4.0.

 This project requires the following packages: